-Purva is focused on improving early childhood development and ensuring that every child gets the best start in life.
+Purva is fascinated by how early experiences affect brain development.
+She is passionate about ensuring that every child gets the best start in life.

 While starting her preschool, Purva realized that parents are the first teachers for their children and every parent wants the best for their child.
 But most parents aren’t experts, and they need help long before their child starts preschool.
 She also met many parents who spent hours looking for evidence-based research online.
 Since there wasn’t a trusted source they could turn to, Purva decided to build one.

 Purva has an MS from MIT, an MS from Auburn University and a BS from University of Pune, India.

 Kara is dedicated to elevating women in sports, including athletes, coaches and executives.
 Most recently, she was the Director of Olympic Games at Visa.
 Kara pioneered Visa’s acceptance campaign for Rio 2016 by making diverse athletes the cornerstone of Visa’s Olympic ads.

 Kara currently lives in San Francisco with her husband and an infant son.
 She is trilingual – speaking English, Spanish and Portuguese – and is currently working on adding a fourth language to her arsenal, Mandarin.
 She has also worked abroad with stints in Australia, Brazil, Chile and Spain.

 Kara has a BA from the University of Oregon – Charles H. Lundquist College of Business with a double major in Business and Spanish.